Alina Lipcan, Chris Hearle, Maja Jakobsen, Mark Henstridge, Nick Travis, Robert Greener, Shefali Rai, Shweta Bahri

 Many counties have expressed the aim of using wealth from natural resources to meet stated ambitions in education, health and social protection.
 They also want to make sure the discovery of extractives translates into more and better jobs and business opportunities.
 Yet, they are also aware that delivering on those commitments demands tough and sometimes complex policy choices: balancing the need for social sector investments with that of other sectors across the economy; being transparent and carefully managing citizen expectations; and adequately distributing benefits both between extractives and non-extractives communities and between current and future generations.

-Funded by the Bill and Melinda Gates Foundation and conducted jointly with the African Development Bank, our research explores the likely timing and scale of upcoming resource revenues in six selected African countries – Ghana, Liberia, Mozambique, Sierra Leone, Tanzania and Uganda – and compare them to financing needs in health, education and social protection as well as it explores public policy choices to harness extractives industry spending for economic and human development.
+Funded by the Bill & Melinda Gates Foundation and conducted jointly with the African Development Bank, our research explores the likely timing and scale of upcoming resource revenues in six selected African countries – Ghana, Liberia, Mozambique, Sierra Leone, Tanzania and Uganda – and compare them to financing needs in health, education and social protection as well as it explores public policy choices to harness extractives industry spending for economic and human development.
 Our finding are applicable in other contexts – providing a starting point for all policymakers looking to harness resource revenues for improved human development outcomes.

 The so-called “resource curse” is much discussed: why do countries that discover abundant natural resource wealth go on to perform no better on human development metrics – and sometimes significantly worse – than countries at similar income levels without natural resources?